 A good KPI is SMART: Specific, Measureable, Attainable, Relevant, Time-bound.

-Each team will have specific KPIs, but some KPIs you might already track include:
+Each team will have specific KPIs, but some common KPIs companies track include:

 - Conversion rate

 - Customer retention rate